MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-server/Set-SPDefaultProfileConfig.md

 ## DESCRIPTION
 Use the Set-SPDefaultProfileConfig cmdlet to change the MySitesPublicEnabled property of a User Profile Application Proxy from whatever was set at the time of Proxy creation to whatever is defined by using this cmdlet.

-For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at Windows PowerShell for SharePoint Server 2016 reference [http://go.microsoft.com/fwlink/p/?LinkId=671715)](http://go.microsoft.com/fwlink/p/?LinkId=671715).
+For permissions and the most current information about Windows PowerShell for SharePoint Products, see the online documentation at Windows PowerShell for SharePoint Server 2016, SharePoint Server 2019 reference [http://go.microsoft.com/fwlink/p/?LinkId=671715)](http://go.microsoft.com/fwlink/p/?LinkId=671715).

 ## EXAMPLES